 Marc Henneaux studied physics at the University of Brussels in Belgium and received his doctoral degree in 1980 under the supervision of J. Géhéniau.

-He was a Visiting Fellow at the University of Princeton for the academic year 1978-1979 and was postdoctoral research associate at the University of Texas from 1981 to 1984.
+He was a Visiting Fellow at the University of Princeton for the academic year 1978-1979 and was postdoctoral research associate and lecturer at the University of Texas from 1981 to 1984.
 From there, he held a research position at the Belgian Science foundation (FNRS) until 1992, after which he was appointed Associate Professor at the University of Brussels (1993-1996).

 He is Full Professor at the University of Brussels since October 1996 and an Associate Member of CECs (Chile) since 1985.